(From – The state of Super Consciousness-I)

 There are three types of power that a man possesses in his consciousness.

-Ichcha Shakti or the power of one’s desire
+Ichcha Shakti or the power of one’s desires.

 Kriya Shakti or the power to do actions.

-Dear friends, we have already discussed 3 posts each on Ichcha Shakti titled ‘The role of power of will in a seeker’s life’, and 3 posts on ‘Sankalp Shakti’ titled ‘Thought Power’ and now we are embarking on the last one called ‘Kriya Shakti’ titled ‘Kriya Shakti- the power to act’ with this post.
+Dear friends, we have already discussed 3 posts each on Ichcha Shakti titled ‘The role of power of will in a seeker’s life’, and 3 posts on ‘Sankalpa Shakti’ titled ‘Thought Power’ and now we are embarking on one more post titled ‘Kriya Shakti- the power to act’.

 These days the word ‘Kriya’ is generally used for the ancient type of breathing technique or pranayam in Kriya Yoga system that is intended to accelerate spiritual development.